High school cross country runners racing — Cooper Lutkenhaus

 The “1:42” Blueprint: How Cooper Lutkenhaus & Chris Capeau Revolutionized High School Training

 Cooper Lutkenhaus, a 16-year-old high school sophomore from Justin, Texas, ran 1:42.27 in the 800 meters at the U.S. Outdoor Championships.
 Fourth-fastest American performance in history.
 World U18 record.
-Three seconds faster than his previous PR-set just six weeks earlier.
+Three seconds faster than his previous PR, set just six weeks earlier.

 He finished second to 2019 World Champion Donavan Brazier, outrunning Olympic bronze medalist Bryce Hoppel and American indoor record-holder Josh Hoey in the process.
 All of them at least nine years older than him.